tonykastaneda/ddmk-nevercry/README.md

 # About Achievements
-This workaround disables achievements as a by prodcut of the goldberg emulator
+This workaround disables Steam Achievements as a by prodcut of the goldberg emulator

 # Create Savegame Backups